-Our virtual tour will explore such New York landmarks as the famous Colonnade Row, the Public Theater (once New York’s first public library), and Cooper Union, site of impassioned political speeches from Lincoln to Obama.
+Our tour will visit such New York landmarks as the famous Colonnade Row, the Public Theater (once New York’s first public library), and Cooper Union, site of impassioned political speeches from Lincoln to Obama.
 You’ll be able to imagine the drama of events that unfolded on today’s bustling Astor Place including the Opera House riot of 1847, one of the bloodiest in American history.

 We’ll dive into the history of the site of the notorious 1857 Bond St. murder of Harvey Burdell, which remains one of New York’s still unsolved murder mysteries, and you’ll hear true stories of the literary as well as the libertine residents of this incredible neighborhood.

-- Astor Place, a longtime site of cultural life as well as political struggle
+- Astor Place, a longtime site of cultural life as well as a political struggle

-- Visit to Washington Square and the chance to explore the myth and reality of this historic space
+- Visit Washington Square and the chance to explore the myth and reality of this historic space

 - Grace Church, built for the neighborhood’s wealthy elite and a background setting in Edith’s Wharton’s The Age of Innocence